Preserving the ecological balance of interconnected planetary systems

 Ocean acidification processes

-Absorbing excess carbon lowers pH levels, threatening shell-forming organisms and destabilizing marine food webs.
+Absorbing excess carbon lowers pH levels, threatening calcifying organisms and destabilizing marine food webs.

 02